BGP (Border Gateway Protocol) is a protocol for sharing IP route information between administrative zones known as autonomous systems.

 A 2011 RFC recommends not using AS_SET due to the complexity, and instead to only advertise aggregates that are less specific than routes existing in a BGP speakers IP table [5, P. 2].

 The LOCAL_PREF attribute is an optional attribute can be used in iBGP to set a common exit point for routes.
 LOCAL_PREF is a numeric value, and it can be used to ensure traffic uses a high speed link [1, Pp. 161-2].

 MED (MULTI_EXIT_DISC) is an optional attribute that can be used to hint at the preferred path to a neighbor for entry to an AS that has multiple entries.
 It’s passed on to neighboring ASes once but is reset to 0 before being sent to others [1, Pp. 162-3].

 By default BGP peers only compare the MED value for paths from external neighbors in the same AS [1, P. 163].

 The COMMUNITIES attribute can be used to group logical networks together.
 For example, Government websites that exist across multiple ASes.
 BGP speakers can use this to control which routes they should accept and which routes they should pass on [1, P. 164].

 There are well known COMMUNITIES values like NO_EXPORT and NO_ADVERTISE that are commonly understood by BGP speakers [1, P. 165].

 The ORIGIN attribute is a mandatory attribute generated by the speaker that originates the routing information.
 There are three possible origins:

-BGP sometimes uses the ORIGIN value in its decision making process.
-It chooses the path with the lowest ORIGIN value.
+BGP sometimes uses the ORIGIN value in its decision process.
+When comparing ORIGIN, BGP chooses the path with the lowest ORIGIN value.
 IGP is the lowest value, EGP second lowest, and INCOMPLETE is highest [1, P. 167].